Leading Sustainable Organizations

-During Douglas Conant’s 10 years as president and CEO of the Campbell Soup Company (he retired last fall), Conant helped refocus the company.
+During Doug Conant’s ten years as president and CEO of the Campbell Soup Company (he retired last fall), Conant helped refocus the company.
 In the first half of his tenure, his goal, he says, was to bring the company from being “a poor performing company to being a competitive company to being a good company.”
-About five years in, “we said, We can do better, and we started to explore how we could bring what I call our DNA, our natural inclination to corporate social responsibility, to a new level, and kick it up a notch.”
+Once that was achieved, about five years in, “we said, ‘we can do better,’ and we started to explore how we could bring what I call our DNA, our natural inclination to corporate social responsibility, to a new level, and kick it up a notch.”

-By 2006 the company was studying what sustainability would mean for the business.
+In 2006, Campbell Soup began studying what sustainability commitments would mean for the business.
 In 2008, it recruited a specialist to head up the efforts.
-And in 2010, it set down what Conant calls “some big, hairy, audacious goals” to pursue — like cutting the companys environmental footprint in half.
+And in 2010, Conant set out some “big, hairy, audacious goals” to pursue — like cutting the company’s environmental footprint in half by 2020.

-In a new Q&A with MIT Sloan Management Reviews Nina Kruschwitz, Conant talks about his long-time practice of writing 10 to 20 personal notes a day to employees, the power that comes from the “fierce resolve” of the CEO and the “abundance mentality” that allows companies like Campbell Soup to embrace “the genius of the and instead of the tyranny of the or.”
+In a Q&A with MIT Sloan Management Review‘s Nina Kruschwitz, Conant talks about his long-time practice of writing 10 to 20 personal notes a day to employees, the power that comes from the “fierce resolve” of the CEO and the “abundance mentality” that allows companies like Campbell Soup to embrace what business author Jim Collins called “the genius of the ‘and’ instead of the tyranny of the ‘or.'”

 You say that thinking about sustainability has naturally been part of the Campbell Soup Company’s DNA.
 But actively pursuing an organized effort takes considerable executive commitment, right?

 Yes.
 In today’s environment, with people getting pushed and pulled in so many different directions, if you really want to get traction with a CSR or sustainability effort, you have to lead from in front.
 The CEO has to make it a priority.